MonsterfaceGames/uf-mapchoose-with-tf2-sounds/README.md

 from here edit maplist.cfg and config.cfg
-maplist must be mapname and workshop map id Example mg_mapname:id by configs.cfg you can edit but I recommented you edit only RTVdelay. keep the changemaproundend on true. or map wont be change ( Bug )
+maplist must be mapname and workshop map id Example mg_mapname:id by configs.cfg you can edit but I recommented you edit only RTVdelay. keep the changemaproundend on false. or map wont be change ( Bug )

 If you want you can check video tutorial from my youtube video: https://www.youtube.com/watch?v=mzaUDTXzrc0